adrianmurage/adrianmurage-gatsby-blog/content/blog/giving-up-on-css.md

 2. Learn some JavaScript
 3. Learn React to build out little projects

 It was great.
 Up until I started trying out challenges on [frontend mentor](https://www.frontendmentor.io/).
-My confidence immediately took a hit as things that seemed minor like understanding the need for the reset below became increasingly challenging and frustrating:
+My confidence immediately took a hit as things that seemed minor like understanding the need for the reset below became increasingly frustrating:

 ```css
 * {